fernandopassaia/app_fullstackdemo/README.md

 * Nota: Essa documentação está também disponível em Português, role pra baixo para acessar.

 * IMPORTANT: I've also recorded some Vídeos (Youtube tutorials) that shows how to RUN this app, how to prepare your envoirnment, and also explaining how this Architecture was developed.
-Links Below.
+Links Below. (also PT).

-# This is my Demo of a FullStack App using:
 .NET Core BackEnd (With Rich Arquitecture) DDD/SOLID/CQRS + WebApi.
 Web-Panel using Angular 8.2 Version with Material with Rich Arquitecture.
 Mobile App using React-Native.

-# More Details about this Architecture you can find going on this doc...
+### More Details about this Architecture you can find going on this doc...
 ------------------------------------------------------------------------------------------------------------

 ## Business Logic: